J. R. Tolver: Coaching career

 Tolver is the head coach for Sage Hill School's football team.
-His first season was the fall 2009 season where he led the Lightning a 7–4 season (2–1 in league) which helped redeem the team who only won 2 games in the 2008 season before Tolver signed on as the coach.
+His first season was the fall 2009 season, when he led the Lightning to a 7–4 season (2–1 in league) which helped redeem the team after winning only 2 games in the 2008 season before Tolver signed on as the coach.
 In his second season, he led the Lightning to an 8–3 record.
 Tolver also serves as the school's athletic director.

 Personal life

-During his younger years, he collected over 5,000 sports card including Barry Sanders' and Jerry Rice's rookie cards.
+During his younger years, he collected over 5,000 sports cards, including Barry Sanders' and Jerry Rice's rookie cards.
 He also started a business of his own in solid waste management.

-Tolver's younger brother, Tredale Tolver, attended and played football at Cal Poly San Luis Obispo.
+Tolver's younger brother, Tre'dale Tolver, attended and played football at Cal Poly San Luis Obispo.
 Tolver also spent a number of years in Mansfield, Louisiana.
 His father was a standout quarterback at DeSoto High School in Mansfield and Lynwood High School in Lynwood, California, during the mid-1970s.